Policies of Colorado State University

 PURPOSE OF THIS POLICY

-Colorado State University (CSU) is committed to maintaining an environment conducive to working and learning, in which the rights and dignity of all staff, faculty, and students of the University community are respected.
+Colorado State University is committed to maintaining an environment conducive to working and learning, in which the rights and dignity of all staff, faculty, and students of the university community are respected.
 The University prohibits behaviors that rise to the level of bullying, as described below.
-Workplace bullying is a form of psychological violence that disrupts the peaceable environment and can result in lower workplace morale, greater employee absenteeism and turnover, as well as higher stress and its related health issues.
+Workplace bullying is a form of psychological violence that disrupts the peaceable environment and can result in lower workplace morale and productivity, greater employee absenteeism and turnover, and higher stress and its related health issues.

 APPLICATION OF THIS POLICY

-This policy applies to all employees, including but not limited to faculty, administrative professionals, and state classified employees, student employees, volunteers, affiliates, and all other persons under the jurisdiction of the University to impose sanctions for behavior in the employment context, including agents, contractors and subcontractors (“Covered Persons”).
+This policy applies to all employees (“Covered Persons”), including, but not limited to, faculty, administrative professionals, state classified employees, student employees, volunteers, affiliates, and all other persons under the jurisdiction of the University to impose sanctions for behavior in the employment context, including agents, contractors and subcontractors.
 It is not intended to cover CSU students who are not employed by CSU (although a similar policy applies under the Student Conduct Code).